Display advertising has been around for over 20 years, but many advertisers are asking themselves if it’s still worth investing in.

 While a new user may spend $200 and then leave your website forever, another one may gamble $20 on a daily basis.
 Over time, this can amount to thousands of dollars, making them a far more valuable customer.

-Let’s go through the steps of calculating the Customer Lifetime Value.
-To better showcase the process, we will use some fictional numbers.
+But how to calculate Customer Lifetime Value?
+To better explain the process, we will use some fictional numbers.

 1. Calculate your Average Purchase Value by dividing your Total Revenue by the Number of Purchases over a set period of time.
 Let’s say our business had a revenue of $200,000 from 10,000 purchases over a 1-month period.